 While you’re cruising around your abode, look out for these red flags.

 Children who are learning to move around can be extremely clumsy around stairs.
 This means they can fall and injure themselves.
 Depending on the design of the stairs, they can also slip through railings that have wide enough openings or get a body part stuck between them.

 Anything That Holds Water

-Drowning is the second-leading unintentional injury-related death for children ages (after vehicle crashes), according to the National Safety Council.
+Drowning is the second-leading injury-related death for children after vehicle crashes, according an article from the National Safety Council.
 Note how many toilets, low-level sinks, bathtubs or pools your kid might accidentally slip in to.